Akshat-Goyal/Nanopass-Compiler/README.md

+# Nano-pass-compiler
+A (small subset of) Racket to x86_64 nanopass compiler with a static type checker and a (two-space copying) GC, written in Racket with some C runtime support.
+The source language has integers, booleans, tuples, vectors, comparisons, functions, etc.

 ## A4: Compiler for *L<sub>Fun</sub>* Language

 1. Implement all passes required to support functions by exending *L<sub>Tup</sub>* to *L<sub>Fun</sub>*.
 Refer fig. 7.10 and exercise 33 from textbook for reference.